MultiMulti TouchTouch

 C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Nosuch Media\MultiMultiTouchTouch

 There's a README there, and the second slideset below has a "quick start" and other useful info for using MMTT.
+I used these slidesets in a workshop showing people how to use MultiMultiTouchTouch:

 mmtt_workshop2.pdf - Details about using the MultiMultiTouchTouch software